jhunschejones/pcloud_api/README.md

 # Find files by file id or path:
 Pcloud::File.find(1)
 Pcloud::File.find_by(path: "/images/jack_the_cat.jpg")
+# NOTE: find_by can also be used with :id, though this will take precedence
+# over :path so just pick one or the other

+# Check if a file exists by id
+Pcloud::File.exists?(1)

-# Upload a new file, rename if already existing:
+# Upload a new file, rename if one already exists with this name:
 Pcloud::File.upload(
   folder_id: 1,
   filename: "jack_goes_swimming.mp4",
   file: File.open("/Users/joshua/Downloads/jack_goes_swimming.mp4")
 )
-# NOTE: the upload method will allow you to specify either the `path` or the
+# NOTE: the upload method will allow you to specify the :path or the :folder_id
-# `folder_id`, or you can choose to pass neither paramenter and your files will
+# or you can choose to pass neither paramenter and your files will be placed
-# be placed in your root pCloud directory.
+# in your root pCloud directory.

 # Upload a file, force overwrite of existing file:
 Pcloud::File.upload!(